Hålogaland Teater

 Hålogaland Teater is a regional theatre serving the region of Nord-Norge, the northernmost of Norway.
-When established in 1971, it was the first regional theatre in Norway, and the first professional theatre in Nord-Norge.
+It got its name after the northernmost county in Norway in the Middle Ages Hålogaland.
+When established in 1971, it was the first regional theatre in Norway and the first professional theatre in Nord-Norge.
 Many of its productions are staged in the regional Norwegian dialects.
 Although based in Tromsø in the Arctic Circle, where it occupies a modern purpose-built building, the theatre also tours the surrounding rural areas.
 The varied schedule includes a mixture of genres, contemporary and classic drama, and musical and children's theatre.